ciiv/lab/nfo-generator/README.md

     My Show - S01E06 - Episode Title.avi

-For renaming to work, an episodes shouldn't already have a corresponding .nfo file.
+For renaming to work, an episode shouldn't already have a corresponding .nfo file.
 If that's the case, the file won't be renamed.
+Also, if season/episode number cannot be established for an episode, it won't be renamed.